-The section listed above is designed for students enrolled in the College for Working Adults (CWA) program.
-Students who are not participating in this program but are interested in taking the course should visit www.canadacollege.edu/CWA to learn more about the College for Working Adults.
+The sections listed above are designed for students enrolled in the College for Working Adults (CWA) program.
+Students who are not participating in this program but are interested in taking the course should visit canadacollege.edu/CWA to learn more about the College for Working Adults.
 The program office is located in Building 13, Room 106.